 Stay Put: The eye of the storm is calm, but after it passes, you’ll begin to experience hurricane force winds again.
 In addition, tornadoes can be spawned by hurricanes, so try to verify that the storm has fully passed before you begin the recovery process.

 Stay Connected: If your landline and power go out, use your smart device to access useful sources of information like your local news channels, the National Hurricane Center, American Red Cross, and the Florida Division of Emergency Management.
-It’s also a great idea to connect with the official American Integrity Insurance social media community in order to get the latest information about how the company is helping customers recover from the storm.
+It’s also a great idea to connect with the official American Integrity Insurance social media community in order to get the latest information about how we are helping customers recover from the storm.
 Don’t forget to charge your devices ahead of time.

 Wait Until It’s Safe Before Returning Home: If you evacuated, don’t go back to the area until it has been declared safe by local or state officials.